Notice Regarding Public Dissemination of User Project Information

 - original expiration is January 31, 2021

-- PIs must submit a new, full proposal in the fall of 2021 in order to continue the work beyond January 2022
+- PIs must submit a new, full proposal in the spring of 2022 in order to continue the work beyond July 2022

 General Policies and Procedures for User Access to the DOE Nanoscale Science Research Centers